iemeka/predictive-analytics--determination-of-insurance-premium-charge/README.md

+#### DERTERMINATION OF PREMIUM RATE IN A LIFE OFFICE OF AN INSURANCE COMPANY

+### University of Lagos - Final Year Project.

 #### PROBLEM STATEMENT
 This study aims at addressing the problem of fixing premium:
 - In the absense of sufficient data (using conventional actuarial formulas)